86Box logo

 86Box is quite a bit different in the media department as well.
 More disk image formats are supported, including our own 86F format for floppy bitstream images.
 Unlimited hard drives (the controllers are the limit) and up to 4 removable drives of each type (floppy, CD-ROM, Zip, MO) can be installed, with each removable drive getting its own entry on the Media menu and status bar.

-We recommend ripping your discs to .cue + .bin before using them in 86Box, as that format preserves the sector mode, audio tracks and other information that .iso doesn’t.
-Note that .cue images with .wav, .mp3 or other compressed/encapsulated audio tracks are not supported by neither PCem nor 86Box.
+For other platforms, we recommend ripping your discs to .cue + .bin, as that format preserves the sector mode, audio tracks and other information that .iso doesn’t.
+86Box also supports .cue images with audio tracks in .wav, .mp3 and other encapsulated or compressed formats.

 Zip 250 and MO